Program detailsCredential: 4-Year Bachelor of Design (Honours)

 - Integrate marketing, advertising, consumer research, universal design principles, environmental sensitivity and sustainability into the development of visual design solutions

-- Communicate and collaborate effectively as a team member or leader, with other team members, clients, employers, and other graphic design service practitioners through the application of principles of human relations and organizational behavior
+- Communicate and collaborate effectively as a team member or leader, with other team members, clients, employers, and other visual design service practitioners through the application of principles of human relations and organizational behavior

 - Utilize critical thinking skills in the development of research, design elements, strategies, and techniques for design problems and projects

-- Evaluate information and content through the use of advanced research techniques in all aspects of design exploration, development, and execution
+- Evaluate information and content through the use of research techniques in all aspects of design exploration, development, and execution

 - Discuss the theoretical, historical and cultural context within which contemporary graphic design has developed